McConnell urges fellow Republicans to get COVID-19 vaccines

-LOUISVILLE, Ky (AP) — Senate Minority Leader Mitch McConnell urged his fellow Republicans to be vaccinated against COVID-19 during a visit to a western Kentucky hospital Thursday.
+LOUISVILLE, Ky — Senate Minority Leader Mitch McConnell urged his fellow Republicans to be vaccinated against COVID-19 during a visit to a western Kentucky hospital Thursday.

 “As a Republican man, I wasn’t reluctant to get it when I was eligible and I would encourage everybody to do that,” he said.
 “The sooner we can get to 75%, to herd immunity, and get our economy up and open, the better.”